dryguy/rbitr/README.md

 #> integer(0)
 #>
 #> $blunders
-#> integer(0)
+#> [1] 2 3
 ```

-Now we can see that according to the engine, white played no
-inaccuracies, mistakes, or blunders, and black blundered moves 2 and 3.
+The output gives lists of moves that were identified as inaccuracies,
+mistakes or blunders.
+(A value of integer(0) indicates that the list is
+empty).
+The output can vary when different engines are used.
+On repeat
+analyses, even the same engine may not give exactly the same results for
+borderline cases.

-Also, note that we still had to specify the game number for `moves[[1]]`
+Note that we still had to specify the game number (1) for `moves[[1]]`
 because it is a list taken from a PGN file, and these files often
 contain multiple games.
 However, `bestmoves` and `evals` came from
 `parse_gamelog()` which only ever operates on a single game at a time.